Bound-state confinement after trap-expansion dynamics in integrable systems: Introduction

-Crucially, since the size $\ell$ of $A$ (see Fig.~\ref{fig0:quench}) is finite, at long times $t\gg \ell$ the density of magnon quasiparticles in $A$ vanishes.
-In turn, this implies that after the ``evaporation'' of all the magnons from region $A$, the system cannot support bound-state confinement.
-Thus, even for large $\Delta$ bound states cannot remain confined at arbitrarily long times (see Fig.~\ref{fig0:quench} (c)) if region $A$ is finite.
-Still, the short-time behavior of the spin projectors $P_{\uparrow^{\otimes n}}$ on $n$ consecutive sites are reminiscent of confinement.
-Following Ref.~\cite{ganahl2012observation}, we use $P_{\uparrow^{\otimes n}}$ as witness for $n$-particles bound-states.
-We observe that if interactions are not strong enough to support confinement in the hydrodynamic limit, at short times the projectors exhibit a ``halo'' signal around the interface between $A$ and its complement.
-On the other hand, if confinement is present, the projectors exhibit a ``bottleneck'' at the interface between $A$ and $B$ before the ``deconfinement'' of the bound states happens at longer times.

-Finally, we confirm the confinement scenario by considering a ``cut'' quench (see Fig.~\ref{fig0:quench} (b)) in which the expansion is stopped after a time $t^*$.
-The stopping time is chosen such that the density of magnons in $A$ is finite, i.e., before the bound-state deconfinement starts.
-For $t>t^*$ only part $B$ of the chain is further evolved.
-If interactions are strong enough to permit bound-state confinement, the projectors $P_{\uparrow^{\otimes n}}$ do not show any signal at $t>t^*$ in region $B$.

-In this work we focus on the vacuum expansion of the $p$-N\'eel states, which are ``fattened'' version of the N\'eel state.
+In this work, we focus on the expansion of the $p$-N\'eel states, which are ``fattened'' version of the N\'eel state.
 They are defined by repetition of a unit cell containing $p$ up spins followed by $p$ down spins (see Fig.~\ref{fig0:quench} (a)).
-In the limit $p\to \infty$ the $p$-N\'eel states converge to the domain-wall state.
-Interestingly, for $\Delta>1$ transport is suppressed after the quench from the domain-wall state~\cite{gobert-2005}.
-At $\Delta=1$ transport is neither ballistic nor diffusive, but a superdiffusive dynamics is expected~\cite{ilievski2018superdiffusion}.
 An interesting feature of the $p$-N\'eel state is that by changing $p$, one can change the bound-state content.
-Precisely, states with larger $p$ contain more bound states.
-For $p=1$ one recovers the standard N\'eel state, which is somewhat special because for $p=1$ the $GGE$ describing the bulk of $A$ can be determined analytically~\cite{caux2016the}.
-This is not the case for $p>2$~\cite{piroli2017what}, although the $GGE$ can be obtained at modest numerical cost by using the results of Ref.~\cite{ilievski2016string}.
-If region $A$ (see Fig.~\ref{fig0:quench}) is prepared in the N\'eel state (with $p=1$), at large enough $\Delta\gtrsim 1.4$, bound states are confined, as observed in Ref.~\cite{alba2019towards}.
-Interestingly, for $2\le p\lesssim 4$, only bound states with size $n>p$ are confined, whereas for $p\gtrsim 4$ bound states of size $n=p$ are also confined.
-Since bound states with $p=n$ dominate the behavior of local observables after the quench from the $p$-N\'eel states, this is compatible with the absence of transport in the $p\to\infty$ limit.
+Precisely, states with larger $p$ contain larger bound states.
+We observe the following pattern for bound state confinement.
+If region $A$ (see Fig.~\ref{fig0:quench}) is prepared in the N\'eel state (with $p=1$), at large enough $\Delta\gtrsim 1.4$, all the bound states are confined, as observed in Ref.~\cite{alba2019towards}.
+Interestingly, for $2\le p < 4$, only bound states with size $n>p$ are confined, whereas for $p\ge 4$ bound states of size $n=p$ are also confined.